rancher/opni/README.md

 ----

 ### Deprecation Notice
-Please note the opnidemo resource, and opnictl are being deprecated in the next release.
+The Opnidemo API has been removed in the v0.2.1 release.

+Opnictl is currently deprecated.
 ## Getting started with Opni

 ### Full Install Opni in your Kubernetes cluster: